BrandonE/monkeywizard/README.md

 Command a cult of banana conjuring simian sorcerers to defeat your wizard opponent.
 Visit [the game website](http://monkeywizard.herokuapp.com) where you will be transported to the top of an Aztec temple, where you will soon be matched up against another Monkey Wizard.

 ## How To Play
-- WASD: Move / Defend
+- WASD: Move / Dodge
 - Mouse: During the attack phase, click in any direction to command a minion to throw a banana in that direction such that it intersects with the position you are currently at.
 Arrows will appear to show you where you have set your attacks.
-After the time runs out, you will have to defend against your opponent's attacks.
+After the time runs out, you will have to dodge your opponent's attacks.

 ## Installation
 ```